-The iPhone 5 is getting older which puts a greater importance on each update Apple releases for the former flagship.
+The iPhone 5 is getting old and that puts the spotlight on each update Apple releases for the former flagship.
 Even maintenance releases like iOS 10.3.2.

 iOS updates for older devices can have a dramatic impact on performance.
-Sometimes its positive.
-Sometimes, unfortunately, its negative.
+Sometimes they have a positive effect.
+Sometimes, unfortunately, it’s negative.

-If you’re coming to iOS 10.3.1 from something older than iOS 10.3, you can expect your update to be massive (several hundred MB) thanks to the features and fixes from the iOS 10.3 update.
-Its features and fixes are baked into iOS 10.3.1.
+If you’re coming to iOS 10.3.2 from something older than iOS 10.3, you can expect your update to be massive (several hundred MB) thanks to the features and fixes from iOS 10.3 and any other iOS updates you missed along the way.

-This roundup will take you through our impressions of the iPhone 5 iOS 10.3.1 update’s performance and it will guide you through some of the key things to keep in mind as we push toward Apple’s next iOS 10 release.
+This device-specific roundup will take you through our impressions of the iPhone 5 iOS 10.3.2 update’s performance and it will guide you through some of the key things to keep in mind as we push toward Apple’s next iOS 10 release.

 We’ll continue to update this roundup with new details as we get them so keep an eye out for frequent changes.

-If you are coming to iOS 10.3.1 from iOS 10.2.1 or something older, your download/installation is going to take a lot longer.
+If you are coming to iOS 10.3.2 from iOS 10.2.1 or something older, your download/installation is going to take a few minutes longer.

-We've been using the iPhone 5 iOS 10.3.1 update a little more than three weeks now and the update has been pretty impressive.
-We're using the update on an aging AT&T model.
+We've been using the iPhone 5 iOS 10.3.2 update for a full day and so far, the device is handling iOS 10.3.2.
+We're using the update on an AT&T iPhone model.

 The iPhone 5's battery continues to work miracles.
-We haven't noticed any abnormal battery drain during our time with iOS 10.3.1.
+We haven't noticed any abnormal battery drain during our brief time with iOS 10.3.2.

-We've tested the iPhone 5 and its iOS 10.3.1 update with several different ISPs, routers and Bluetooth devices.
-We haven't noticed any major issues during our time with the upgrade.
-AT&T's LTE and 4G networks are working fine as well.
+We've tested the iPhone 5 and its iOS 10.3.2 update with several different ISPs, routers and Bluetooth devices.
+We haven't noticed any major issues.
+AT&T's LTE and 4G networks are also behaving.

 Random reboots were an issue for us on iOS 10.2 but we haven't noticed with iOS 10.3.2 on board.
-That could change but iOS 10.3.1.
-That's a big improvement.
+That could change but iOS 10.3.1 and iOS 10.3 were stable as well.

-The most noticeable change, outside of the new features, is to the speed of the device's user interface.
-Animations and transitions are fast and fluid and we haven't experienced any lag when opening up Control Center.
+The iPhone 5 feels fast with iOS 10.3.2 on board.
+Animations and transitions are fluid and we haven't experienced any lag when opening up Control Center.

-We also haven't noticed any lag when opening up and closing folders, something we did see on iOS 10.2.1.
+We also haven't noticed any lag when opening up and closing folders, something we saw on iOS 10.2.1.
 The movement is crisp.
-There's still some jaggedness when opening up some apps but hey, the phone is going on five years old.

-For more on the merits of iOS 10.3.1, see our list of reasons to and not to install the iOS 10.3.1 update on your iPhone.
+If you need some additional feedback, see our list of reasons to and not to install the iOS 10.3.2 update on your iPhone.